Kayalvizhi02/Redirecting-the-scene/README.md

 ## Result:
-Thus the C# coding is successfully redirecting the scene in the unity engine.
+Thus the above C# coding is successfully redirecting the scene in the unity engine.